Aquafina-water-bottle/jp-mining-note/docs/docs/setupeverythingelse.md

 # Getting the Text to Create the Cards

-I use a texthooker setup, which is able to extract subtitles or text into the browser.
+I use a texthooker setup,
+which is able to extract subtitles or text into the browser.
-Once the text is on the browser, you can use Yomichan to select the word and create the Anki card (click on the green plus button).
+Once the text is on the browser, you can use Yomichan to select the word and create the Anki card (by clicking on the green plus button).

-The classic texthooker setup works for most games, and any show with subtitle files.
+The standard texthooker setup works for most games, and any show with subtitle files.

 ## Texthooker pages (clipboard based)
-These pages display the hooked content.
+These pages display the hooked content, where the hooked content is communicated via automated clipboard (copy/paste) tools.
 Most setups documented are for clipboard based texthooker pages.

 ??? example "Resources *(click here)*"